zulov/artofwar/docs/ai-development.md

 The computer-player decision flow starts in `game/src/player/ai/AiOrchestrator.cpp`:

 1. `action()` runs Master, Economy, Military, and Unit brains.
-2. It converts outputs into `WantList` requests for workers, units, buildings, and upgrades.
+2. It converts outputs into `WantList` requests for workers, units, resource buildings, and active upgrades.
-3. `WantExecutor` checks costs and queues game commands.
-It also uses `BuildSpatialBrain` to select visible valid building positions.
+3. `WantList` applies affordability and soft-reserve checks; `WantExecutor` resolves costs, queues game commands, and uses `BuildSpatialBrain` to select visible valid building positions.
 4. `order()` assigns worker collection and military movement/combat orders.

 The simulation schedules the action and order phases independently through `PerFrameAction::AI_ACTION` and `PerFrameAction::AI_ORDER` in `game/src/simulation/Simulation.cpp`.
+The first action phase computes brain outputs but intentionally does not submit wants; the first order phase clears that warm-up flag.
+Normal request submission begins on the following action phase.

+Brains receive the selected enemy player's current possession and score data.
+There is no scouting subsystem, but this is not fog-of-war-limited strategic information.
+Visibility currently restricts building-placement candidates rather than the enemy inputs supplied to brains.

 ## Brain Files And Dimensions